RDorville/EP1000/Electronics/as_electronics.md

 3. Wire up a 555 Timer circuit
     - Read the operation of a [Astable 555 Timer](https://circuitdigest.com/electronic-circuits/555-timer-astable-multivibrator-circuit-diagram)<br>
     We will be using this circuit, with the exception that
-        - Capacitor C2, is replaced with 47 uF, and
         - Voltage is 5V
         ![555 Astable Circuit](images/asElect_03.png)<br>
 &nbsp;
     - Test the circuit using TinkerCAD and observe the waveform by using an oscilloscope.
-You should be able to obtain a square wave showing the flashng of the LED on simulation.
+You should be able to obtain a square wave showing the flashing of the LED on simulation.
     ![555 Astable Circuit on breadboard](images/asElect_04.png)<br>
 &nbsp;
+    - Note:  If you change the value of C1, you can change the rate at which the LED flashes.
+&nbsp;
 4. Try implementing the circuit using an actual breadboard.
-You can obtain the components from T1442.
+You can obtain the components from T1442.<br>
+If you are stuck, here is a [Step-by-step Guide](stepbystep_breadboarding.md)
 5. Wire up an actual circuit using Veroboard/Stripboard
     - Read this article: [Soldering 555 timer on stripboard](http://www.bestsoldering.com/how-to-use-veroboard/)<br>
     It shows how to implement a 555 Astable circuit on a veroboard.
 Follow the following steps to complete your assignment